kaiostech/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `setSelectedOption`: setup selected option of the current editing element.
 - `setSelectedOptions`: setup selected options of the current editing element.
 - `removeFocus`: remove focus from the current editing element.

+## WebExtensions delegate

+This delegates provides the interface to various WebExtension functionalities: install prompts, management of browser and page actions, etc.

+### Methods

+- `permissionPrompt(extension)`: Called when the user should be prompted to confirm a WebExtension installation.
+The `extension` parameter is an object representing the extension.
+This method returns a promise that is expected to resolve or reject to indicate the user's decision.
+- `setProvider(<WebExtensionProvider)`: Gives to the embedder a handle to an object that can be used to notify of actions or events.
+This method is guaranteed to be the first one called on the delegate.
+- `updateBrowserAction(extensionId, tabId, action)`

+## WebExtensionProvider object

+### Methods

+- `browserActionClick(id)`: indicates that the user clicked on a browser action icon.